AkaraChen/nashi/docs/core.md

 ## Getter and Setter

-All APIs provided by nashi can be divided into two categories: Getter and Setter.
+Most APIs provided by nashi can be divided into two categories: Getter and Setter.

 For example: